11th Airborne Division: 11th Air Assault Division (Test)

 When the test was concluded, the assets of the 11th Air Assault Division (Test), the 10th Air Transport Brigade, and the 2nd Infantry Division were merged into a single unit.
-On 29 June 1965, the colors and subordinate unit designations of the 1st Cavalry Division were transferred from its post in Korea to Fort Benning, Georgia.
+On 29 June 1965, the colors and subordinate unit designations of the 1st Cavalry Division were transferred from its post in Korea to Fort Benning.
 On 3 July 1965, the 11th Air Assault Division (Test) was inactivated and its colors cased.
-The 1st Cavalry Division (Airmobile) colors were moved onto the field at in Doughboy Stadium and passed to the commander of the former 11th Air Assault Division, Major General Kinnard.
+The 1st Cavalry Division (Airmobile) colors were moved onto the field at Doughboy Stadium and passed to the commander of the former 11th Air Assault Division, Major General Kinnard.
 At the same time the personnel and units of the 1st Cavalry Division that remained in Korea were reflagged as a new 2nd Infantry Division.
-On 29 July 1965, President Lyndon B. Johnson ordered the 1st Cavalry Division (Airmobile) to Vietnam.
+On 29 July 1965, President Lyndon B. Johnson ordered the 1st Cavalry Division (Airmobile) to Vietnam.Flanagan, p.
+378.

 Air Assault Badge

-An earlier predecessor to the current Air Assault Badge, the original Air Assault Badge was worn by troops of 11th who qualified for it by making three helicopter rappels from 60 ft and three from 120 ft.
+An unauthorized predecessor to the current Air Assault Badge, the original Air Assault Badge was worn by troops assigned to the 11th who qualified by making three helicopter rappels from 60 ft and three from 120 ft.
 Soldiers were also required to be knowledgeable of aircraft safety procedures; familiar with aircraft orientation; proficient in hand and arm signals and combat assault operations; able to prepare, inspect and rig equipment for external sling loads; and able to lash down equipment inside helicopters.
 The badge was first awarded in early 1964 and was authorized for wear by soldiers within the 11th Air Assault Division (Test).
+When the 11th was inactivated, the badge was no longer awarded.